 1. Practical Git for Everyday Professional Use

 As modern web developers, we are likely to use Git daily.
-It's a great distributed version control system, and with only a few commands in our toolbelt, it is quite powerful and convenient.
+It's a great distributed version control system, and with only a few commands in our toolbelt, it is pretty powerful and convenient.

 In this course, users will learn the basics of using Git, as well as some more advanced commands that are useful!